obinnakalu135/CS-355-Event-Planner/README.md

 # Event App Readme

 This is a Flask web application that allows users to register, log in, and organize events.
 Users can add events, RSVP to events, view event details, and delete events.
-The application uses a SQLite database to store user information and event data.
+The application uses a SQLAlchemy database to store user information and event data.

 ## Code Overview